Nenad Popović: Other businesses

 Popović is the owner and president of the international company ABS Electro which employs over three thousand people, engaged in the production of electrical-technical equipment, creating advanced engineering solutions for a variety of industries such as electrical power, shipbuilding, oil, gas, metal, mining, and others.

 He is the president of the Foundation "Russian Necropolises" from Belgrade, which was responsible for the project of reconstruction of the complex of memorial monuments Russian necropolises in the New Cemetery in Belgrade.
 Popović is also member of the Board of the International Fun of Unity of Orthodox Nations.

+Sanctions

+On 16 November 2023 the U.S. Department of State sanctioned Nenad Popović pursuant to E.O.
+14024 for operating in or having operated in the electronics sector of the Russian Federation economy.
+A number of companies controlled by Popović were also sanctioned.